gradio-app/gradio/guides/07_streaming/03_object-detection-from-video.md

         n_frames += 1
 ```

-1. The OpenCV set-up
+1. **Reading from the Webcam**

-One of the industry standards for creating videos in python is OpenCV.
-The syntax is a bit confusing but it's speed and popularity make it a good choice for any application.
+One of the industry standards for creating videos in python is OpenCV so we will use it in this video.

 The `cap` variable is how we will read from the input video.
 Whenever we call `cap.read()`, we are reading the next frame in the video.